 This course covers global history in two separate, semester long courses (A and B).
 Students who completed World Geography as freshmen only take one semester of this course.
 All other students take both semesters of this course.
-The historical content covered ranges from early settlements to the rise of empire and globalized, hemispheric interactions.
+The historical content covered ranges from early human settlements to the rise of empire and globalized, hemispheric interactions.
 Particular emphasis is placed on regional civilizations that arose along prominent trade routes, including those in China, India, the Middle East, the Mediterranean, and Northern Africa.
 Historiography, geography, economics, politics, culture, urbanization, and global interdependence will be covered.
-Special attention will be given to current global issues, with particular focus on corroboration of claims and the judicious use of modern media outlets.
 Students will learn primary and secondary source analysis, and historical reasoning, debate, research, and writing.